EU Sustainable Development Goal indicators for Catalonia

 - Energy import dependency (07.50)

-- Population unable to keep home adequately warm (07.60)
+- Population unable to keep home adequately warm by poverty status (07.60)

 - Greenhouse gas emissions intensity of energy consumption (13.20)